quickwit-oss/quickwit/docs/reference/cli.md

 Searches an index with ID `--index` and returns the documents matching the query specified with `--query`.
 More details on the [query language page](query-language.md).
 The offset of the first hit returned and the number of hits returned can be set with the `start-offset` and `max-hits` options.
-It's possible to restrict the search on specified fields using the `search-fields` option.
+It's possible to override the default search fields `search-fields` option to define the list of fields that Quickwit will search into if the user query does not explicitly target a field in the query.
 Search can also be limited to a time range using the `start-timestamp` and `end-timestamp` options.
 These timestamp options are useful for boosting query performance when using a time series dataset.